Oral Cancer ScreeningIn Gig Harbor, WA

 The objective of this examination is to detect signs of mouth cancer or precancerous conditions in your mouth that may lead to mouth cancer.
 The reasoning behind this is because cancer and lesions are easiest to remove and most likely to be cured the sooner they are spotted.

 Who is a Candidate for Oral Cancer Screening?

-Drs.
-Bloomquist and Iregui’s patients can request an oral cancer screening at any time, or he might decide that it’s necessary as a result of your lifestyle choices.
+Dr. Bloomquist’s patients can request an oral cancer screening at any time, or she might decide that it’s necessary as a result of your lifestyle choices.